The Impact of Fuzzy Dark Matter Dynamics on the Accumulation and Fragmentation of Primordial Gas: Discussion

 \section{Discussion}

-Our simulations reveal that the wave-like nature of FDM does not merely provide a static cored potential, but introduces a complex dynamical environment that fundamentally reshapes the birthplaces of the first stars.
-By isolating the effects of solitonic fluctuations from the geometric impact of the core, we have identified a new mechanism that suppresses gas accretion and redistributes key coolants.
-Below, we discuss the broader implications of these findings, the limitations of our current modeling framework, and how these results compare to the wider cosmological landscape.
+Our simulations reveal that the wave-like nature of FDM does not merely provide a static cored potential, but introduces a complex dynamical environment that fundamentally reshapes the birthplaces of the first stars. {While the monolithic $m_{\mathrm{a}} \sim 10^{-22}$~eV model is increasingly constrained by observations, our results establish a crucial first step to characterize the interplay between wave-driven dark matter fluctuations and baryonic dynamics and chemistry.
+By treating this mass range as a physical upper bound for wave-driven effects,} we have identified a new mechanism that suppresses gas accretion and redistributes key coolants.
+Below, we discuss the broader implications of these findings, {their relevance to more complex dark matter cosmologies,} and how these results compare to the wider cosmological landscape.